liangk/lite-form/docs/MIGRATION.md

 class LiteFormMigrator {
   private replacements = [
-    { from: /LiteInputModule/g, to: 'LiteFormModule' },
+    { from: /LiteInputModule/g, to: 'LiteInput' },
-    { from: /LiteTextareaModule/g, to: 'LiteFormModule' },
+    { from: /LiteTextareaModule/g, to: 'LiteTextarea' },
-    { from: /InputFieldDto/g, to: 'FieldDto' },
+    { from: /LiteFormModule/g, to: 'LiteInput, LiteTextarea, LiteSelect' },
     { from: /\[field\]=/g, to: '[control]=' },
     { from: /\[editMode\]=/g, to: '[inEdit]=' }
   ];